DilanRocco/manifest/README.md

 Or maybe it's just placebo...

-No matter why you think this appraoch works, it works.
+No matter why you think manifesting works, it works.

 ## Teckstack